storyfeet/dugi_bialan/content/from_toki_pona.md

 - I REALLY wanted dependant clauses

-    This is probably my sorest point, but Toki Pona has tools to create dependent clauses, but refuses. "pi li" / or "of does", would work so well to enable a phrase like the following.
+    This is probably my sorest point, but Toki Pona has tools to create dependent clauses, but refuses to use them. "pi li" / or "of does", would work so well to enable a phrase like the following.

     "soweli pi li moku e kala mi li luka e telo sijelo lon luka ona"